 Evidentiary Record

-On October 21, 2019, the parties filed a joint motion to admit evidence and proposed order approving the sale and transfer to proceed.
+On October 21, 2019, the parties filed a joint motion to admit evidence into the record and adopt a joint proposed order approving the sale and authorizing the transaction to proceed.

-In Order No. 5 issued on October 25, 2019, the ALJ admitted the following evidence into the record: (a) the application, filed on June 7, 2019; (b) proof of notice, filed on July 18, 2019; and (c) Commission Staff’s recommendation on final disposition, filed on September 19, 2019.
+In Order No. 5 filed on October 25, 2019, the ALJ admitted the following evidence into the record: (a) the application, filed on June 7, 2019; (b) proof of notice, filed on July 18, 2019; and (c) Commission Staff’s recommendation on final disposition, filed on September 19, 2019.

 On February 7, 2020, the parties filed a joint motion to admit evidence and proposed notice of approval.

-On February ___, 2020, Commission Staff filed a supplemental joint motion to admit evidence and proposed notice of approval.
+On February 14, 2020, Commission Staff filed a supplemental recommendation regarding map, certificate, and tariff, and requested that the attachments be considered alongside the parties’ joint motion to admit evidence and proposed notice of approval filed on February 7, 2020.

-In Order No. 8, filed on February ___, 2020, the ALJ admitted the following evidence into the record: (a) applicants’ bill of sale, filed November 12, 2019; (b) Commission Staff’s recommendation on sufficiency of the closing documents, filed December 11, 2019; (c) MSEC Waste Water’s consent form filed on January 3, 2020; and (d) the map, certificate, and tariff attached to the supplemental joint motion to admit evidence and proposed notice of approval, filed on February ____, 2020.
+In Order No. 8, filed on February 28, 2020, the ALJ admitted the following evidence into the record: (a) applicants’ bill of sale filed on November 12, 2019; (b) Commission Staff’s recommendation on sufficiency of the closing documents filed on December 11, 2019; (c) MSEC Waste Water’s consent form filed on January 23, 2020; and (d) the map, certificate, and tariff attached to Commission Staff’s supplemental recommendation regarding map, certificate, and tariff filed on February 14, 2020.

 Sale